yonrasgg/TechNomadiX/_posts/2020-03-20-user-input-output-in-python.md

     alt: Python Inputs and Outputs
 ---

-**Summary**: In this post, you'll learn how to use the `input()` function to take data from users and how to display data using `print()`.
+In this post, you'll learn how to use the `input()` function to take data from users and how to display data using `print()`.
 We'll explore basic concepts with examples to understand user interaction in Python and conclude with exercises to practice what you've learned.

 ## Taking User Input in Python